davi5663/Embedded-Controller2/README.md

 # Embedded-Controller 2
 <b>Short description:</b><br/>
-In this project I want to work with Embedded-Controller 2. part, where it's a bit more advanced.
+In this project I want to work with Embedded-Controller part 2 and, where it's a bit more advanced.
 I have a case task that is about an office environment, where
 I need to do certain task with my Controller. <br/>
 <b>The Libraries I used for my project:</b> <br/>
 <a href="https://github.com/ARMmbed/mbed-os.git">mbed-os 6.2.0</a> <br/>